Mary Matalin

 Mary Joe Matalin (born August 19, 1953) is an American political consultant well known for her work with the Republican Party.
-She has served under President Ronald Reagan, was campaign director for George H. W. Bush, was an assistant to President George W. Bush, and counselor to Vice President Dick Cheney until 2003.
+She served under President Ronald Reagan, was campaign director for George H. W. Bush, an assistant to President George W. Bush, and until 2003 counselor to Vice President Dick Cheney.
 Matalin has been chief editor of Threshold Editions, a conservative publishing imprint at Simon & Schuster, since March 2005.
 She is married to Democratic political consultant James Carville.
-She appears in the award-winning documentary film Boogie Man: The Lee Atwater Story and also played herself, opposite her husband, James Carville, John Slattery, and Mary McCormack in the short lived HBO series K Street.
+She appears in the award-winning documentary film Boogie Man: The Lee Atwater Story and played herself, opposite her husband James Carville, John Slattery, and Mary McCormack in the short-lived HBO series K Street.

-On May 5, 2016, Matalin announced she has changed her party registration to Libertarian.
+On May 5, 2016, Matalin announced she changed her party registration to Libertarian.

 Early life

-Matalin grew up in the Chicago suburb of Burnham, Illinois, the daughter of Eileen (née Emerson), who ran beauty salons, and Steven Matalin, a steel mill worker.
+Matalin grew up in the Chicago suburb of Burnham, the daughter of Eileen (née Emerson), who ran beauty salons, and Steven Matalin, a steel mill worker.
 Her paternal grandparents were Croatian immigrants and her mother was of Irish descent.
 Matalin originally intended to follow her mother into the beauty salon profession, and briefly considered becoming a model.
 Instead, Matalin attended Thornton Fractional North High School and attended Western Illinois University for college and Hofstra University School of Law, where she dropped out after one year.